videosdk-live/videosdk-docs/docs/guide/video-on-demand/features/create-encoding-job.md

 Encoding API converts source video into compressed version in multiple formats and resolutions up to 1080ps.

-Once you create the encoding job, then you will able to see the status of encoding job and also more details about encoding jobs in your [dashboard](https://app.videosdk.live/vod/videos).
+Once you create the encoding job, then you will be able to see the status of encoding job and also more details about encoding jobs in your [dashboard](https://app.videosdk.live/vod/videos).

 ![Create Encoding Job](/img/tutorial/create_encoding_job.png)